 Can you imagine being involved in over 300 critical roles across multiple departments around the clock? *Google searches “the strongest pre-workout”…*

 At GGR, we want you to fully experience all that magnesium can do from head-to-toe.
-So, our expert nutrition team rounded up and reviewed the best magnesium supplement options, hoping you can reclaim those 300+ processes magnesium helps with!
+So, our expert nutrition team rounded up and reviewed the best magnesium supplement options, thoroughly testing and scoring 14 different options.
+We’ve chosen our top picks to help you reclaim those 300+ processes magnesium helps with!

 Medical disclaimer: This article is intended for educational and informational purposes only.
 It is not intended as a substitute for medical advice.
 For health advice, contact a licensed healthcare provider.